Pärnu railway station

 The city of Pärnu in Estonia had a railway station from 1896 to 2018, although the location of the station changed several times.
-A new high-speed rail line, Rail Baltica, is planned to open in 2030, and will run from Tallinn to Warsaw via Pärnu.
+The first phase of a new high-speed rail line, Rail Baltica, is planned to open in 2032, and will eventually run from Tallinn to Warsaw via Pärnu.

 History

 The original railway station at Pikk street in the centre of Pärnu opened in 1896, and a station in Papiniidu opened at the same time.
 Both stations closed in 1972 and were replaced by Pärnu kaubajaam (to the north-east of the city) and in 1976 by a new through station in the Raeküla district.
 The first Tallinn–Pärnu–Riga trains ran in 1981, with the service to Riga being discontinued in 1992.
 The line south of Pärnu to Mõisaküla on the Latvian border was dismantled in 2008.

 On 1 January 2014 the Soviet era Raeküla station was replaced by a new halt near Liivi road in Papiniidu.
 The Pärnu-Lelle section of the line to Tallinn was permanently closed for passenger operations in 2018, as it required a €17 million refurbishment.
 The last train from Pärnu Halt departed on 8 December 2018, with a journey time of 2½ hours to Tallinn.